-VICTORIA F. HAYNES, President and Chief Executive Officer of RTI International.
-Dr. Haynes, 64, has been a Director of PPG since 2003.
-She has served as the President and Chief Executive Officer of RTI International, which performs scientific research and development in advanced technologies, public policy, environmental protection, and health and medicine, since July 1999.
-In April 2011, Dr. Haynes announced that she will retire from RTI International upon the appointment of her successor.
+VICTORIA F. HAYNES, Retired President and Chief Executive Officer of RTI International.
+Dr. Haynes, 65, has been a Director of PPG since 2003.
+She served as the President and Chief Executive Officer of RTI International, which performs scientific research and development in advanced technologies, public policy, environmental protection, and health and medicine, from 1999 until 2012.
 She was Vice President of the Advanced Technology Group and Chief Technical Officer of BF Goodrich Company from 1992 to 1999.
-Dr. Haynes is also a director of Nucor Corporation and Ziptronix, Inc. Dr. Haynes served as a director of Archer Daniels Midland Company from 2007 through 2011.
+Dr. Haynes is also a director of Nucor Corporation, Royal DSM N.V., Axiall Corporation and Ziptronix, Inc. Dr. Haynes served as a director of Archer Daniels Midland Company from 2007 through 2011.

 MARTIN H. RICHENHAGEN, Chairman, President and Chief Executive Officer, AGCO Corporation.
-Mr. Richenhagen, 59, has been a Director of PPG since September 2007.
+Mr. Richenhagen, 60, has been a Director of PPG since September 2007.
 He has been Chairman, President and Chief Executive Officer of AGCO Corporation, an agricultural equipment manufacturer, since 2004.
 From 2003 to 2004, Mr. Richenhagen was Executive Vice President of Forbo International SA, a Swiss flooring materials company.
 From 1998 to 2003, he was with CLAAS KgaA MbH, a German-based manufacturer of agricultural and forest machinery, serving as Group President from 2000 until his departure in 2003.
 Mr. Richenhagen served as a director of Phelps Dodge Corporation from 2006 until Phelps Dodge was acquired in 2007.

-Continuing Directors-Term Expires in 2014
+Continuing Directors - Term Expires in 2014

-STEPHEN F. ANGEL, Chairman of the Board, President and Chief Executive Officer, Praxair, Inc. Mr. Angel, 56, has been a Director of PPG since December 2010.
+STEPHEN F. ANGEL, Chairman of the Board, President and Chief Executive Officer, Praxair, Inc. Mr. Angel, 57, has been a Director of PPG since 2010.
 He has been Chairman of the Board, President and Chief Executive Officer of Praxair, Inc., a global producer and distributor of atmospheric and process gases and high-performance surface coatings, since 2007.
 Before being named to his current position, Mr. Angel served as President and Chief Operating Officer of Praxair, Inc. from March to December 2006 and as Executive Vice President of Praxair, Inc. from 2001 to 2006.
 Prior to joining Praxair, Inc., he held various executive positions at General Electric Company, including General Manager for GE's industrial systems power equipment business from 1999 to 2001 and General Manager, marketing and sales, for GE's transportation systems business from 1996 to 1999.

-HUGH GRANT, Chairman of the Board, President and Chief Executive Officer, Monsanto Company, a global provider of technology-based solutions and agricultural products that improve farm productivity and food quality.
-Mr. Grant, 53, has been a Director of PPG since 2005.
+HUGH GRANT, Chairman of the Board and Chief Executive Officer, Monsanto Company, a global provider of technology-based solutions and agricultural products that improve farm productivity and food quality.
+Mr. Grant, 54, has been a Director of PPG since 2005.
 He was named Executive Vice President and Chief Operating Officer of Monsanto Company at the time of an initial public offering in 2000 and remained in that position for the subsequent spin-off of the company in 2002.
 Mr. Grant was named to his current position in 2003.

 MICHELE J. HOOPER, President and Chief Executive Officer, The Directors' Council.
-Ms. Hooper, 60, has been a Director of PPG since 1995.
+Ms. Hooper, 61, has been a Director of PPG since 1995.
 In 2003, she co-founded, and became the Managing Partner of, The Directors' Council, a private company that works with corporate boards to increase their independence, effectiveness and diversity.
 She was named to her current position in 2009.
 Ms. Hooper was President and Chief Executive Officer of Voyager Expanded Learning, a developer and provider of learning programs and teacher training for public schools, from 1999 until 2000.
 Prior to that, she was President and Chief Executive Officer of Stadtlander Drug Company, Inc., a provider of disease-specific pharmaceutical care from 1998 until Stadtlander was acquired in 1999.
-She is also a director of AstraZeneca plc. and UnitedHealth Group Incorporated.
-She served as a director of Warner Music Group from 2006 to 2011.
+She is also a director of UnitedHealth Group Incorporated.
+She served as a director of Warner Music Group from 2006 to 2011 and AstraZeneca plc. from 2003 to 2012.